-The article reported that Mr Hannan, a Conservative member of the European Parliament, had been 'dragged into the US race row' after saying he 'understood the anti-Barack Obama feelings'.
+The article reported that Mr Hannan, a Conservative MEP, had been 'dragged into the US race row' after saying he 'understood the anti-Barack Obama feelings'.
 It referred to a blog he had written for the Daily Telegraph website in which he had written: "Barack Obama has an exotic background and it would be odd if some people weren't unsettled by it".

 Mr Hannan said the article was a gross distortion of his position.
 His blog had drawn attention to the fact that some of the discreditable attacks on President Obama were based on racism.
 But it had not sought to justify those attacks.
-Indeed, the complainant said he did not believe that people should be treated differently because of their ethnicity.
-He had supported Obama during the US election.

-The complainant also said the article misleadingly implied that he supported Enoch Powell's views on immigration.
+He also stated that the article misleadingly implied that he supported Enoch Powell's views on immigration.
 He had named Mr Powell as a political hero but did not share his stance on that subject.
-This had been made clear to the newspaper before publication.

 The newspaper said that, regardless of Mr Hannan's intention, some people (such as a Labour MP quoted in the piece) had taken offence at the choice of words in his blog, and had interpreted parts of it as empathising with those who were uneasy with President Obama's background.
 The newspaper said it was entitled to comment on the complainant's public pronouncements.
 It suggested that Mr Hannan submit a letter for publication in which he could clarify his position.
+The complaint was not upheld.
+Clause 1 (Accuracy) of the Code of Practice makes clear that newspapers are entitled to be partisan.
+Indeed, this is an integral part of freedom of expression: the right to select what material to cover, and how to interpret it.
+On this occasion, the Commission was satisfied, given the delicate subject matter, and the fact that the remarks were open to some interpretation, that the newspaper's reporting in this instance was well within the range of political partisanship permitted by the Code of Practice.